JonasPflaume/JY_ML/README.md

 The **SARCOS** dataset, which is intended for a regression problem of robot inverse dynamics, is regarded as the benchmark of ML.
 The gym **pendulum** environment is chosen to be the benchmark of control project.

+Update: 31.11.2022, finished the kernel classes enabling the kenerl operations (add, multiply and exponentiation).
+A Gaussian process regressor has been implemented to validate the performance of compounding kernel on a artificial dataset with state depend noise.

 Finished functions:
 #### Machine learning
 | Approach      | MSE           |